safbc/Chaincore/src/BlockEx/BlockExApp/README.md

 $ ionic serve
 ```

+You can also try the published version on your phone/tablet.
-To see it running on your mobile, you need to install the [Ionic View](http://view.ionic.io/) app from your App Store.
+First you need to install the [Ionic View](http://view.ionic.io/) app from your App Store.

-Then choose `Preview an App` from the menu and enter *1b48128d* as the APP ID
+Then choose `Preview an App` from the menu and enter **1b48128d** as the APP ID

 ## Credits